S3-working-group/s3-practical-guide/slides.md

 * invite objections, and integrate the wisdom they reveal, to evolve proposals or existing agreements
 * withholding objections can harm the aims of a group or organization
 * unaddressed objections prevent proposals becoming agreements
-* "can you *live with it* until the review?" ➤ proposals only need to be *good enough for now, safe enough to try*
+* "can you *live with it* until the review?" ➤ proposals only need to be *good enough for now and safe enough to try*

 ---